About This Program

 The Living Kidney Donor Program is a specialty program within the Abdominal Transplant Center, the clinical partnership between Ascension Seton and UT Health Austin.

 The Living Kidney Donor Program provides comprehensive care for adult patients (18 years and older) willing to be a living kidney donor.
 Only one donated kidney is needed to replace two failed kidneys and it is possible to live a healthy life with one kidney.
 We work with you to develop a treatment plan specific to your needs to ensure you receive the highest level of specialized care as possible and experience both a successful donation and smooth transition to recovery.
 Your gift allows us to increase the quality and longevity of your kidney recipient’s life.

 Patients are cared for by a dedicated multidisciplinary care team, meaning you will benefit from the expertise of multiple specialists across a variety of disciplines.
-Our fellowship-trained and board-certified transplant surgeons have extensive experience in organ transplantation as well as the ongoing care for donors and work alongside a team of transplant experts, including transplant coordinators, nurses, advanced practice providers, social workers, dietitians, pharmacists, and more, providing unparalleled care for patients every step of the way.
+Our board-certified and fellowship-trained transplant surgeons have extensive experience in organ transplantation as well as the ongoing care for donors and work alongside a team of transplant experts, including transplant nephrologists, transplant coordinators, nurses, advanced practice providers, social workers, dietitians, pharmacists, and more, providing unparalleled care for patients every step of the way.